-For those of you who have raced at the pre-2019 iterations of this 50k, virtually all of the loop portion of the course on the far side of the suspension bridge from the start/finish area is the same as it was in previous editions of the PB&J. What changed is the approach to that landmark bridge from the start, and then the return from the bridge to the finish of each loop.
+For those of you who have run at the pre-2019 iterations of this 50k, virtually all of the loop portion of the course on the far side of the suspension bridge from the start/finish area is the same as it was in previous editions of the PB&J. What changed is the approach to that landmark bridge from the start, and then the return from the bridge to the finish of each loop.
 The singular change on the loop portion of the course is the location of the Mawavi Road aid station, which moved down to the point where the South Valley Trail crosses that gravel road.
 This eliminated the out-n-back climb to the aid station on each loop.

 Why the “PB&J 50K”?
 The name of the race is an homage to the late, great training run series hosted on local NoVa trails by Toni Aurilio and Jo Leigh Lockner.
 The intent of this event is not only to provide an organized 50km race on a relatively easy course in the DC area, but also to provide a great training run opportunity on some rolling, non-technical trails.
 We anticipate that many runners prepping for one or more of the Mid-Atlantic area’s November 50 milers may find the PB&J to be excellent prep.

 |Mawavi Road||7.3 mi||7.3 mi|